-And all the men of his house, born in the house, and bought with money of the stranger, were circumcised with him.
+And he took butter, and milk, and the calf which he had dressed, and set it before them; and he stood...
 This passage is part of the Abrahamic narratives which shift from universal human history to God's particular covenant people.
 The Abraham cycle (Genesis 12-25) demonstrates God's sovereign election, covenant faithfulness, and the development of faith through testing and promise fulfillment.